 Quality content is king

-The top tendency that pretty much defines a good CMS is helping to focus on creating quality content rather than joining the competition for more and more content.
-This trend would mean ensuring a meaningful experience for visitors, and is sure to lead its followers to success in the following year.
+The top tendency that pretty much defines a good CMS helps to focus on creating quality content rather than joining the competition for more and more content.
+This trend would mean ensuring a meaningful experience for visitors and is sure to lead its followers to success in the following year.

 Outstanding visitor experience